Can Red Yeast Rice Supplements Naturally Lower My Cholesterol?

 Side Effects of Taking Red Yeast Rice

 The side effects of red yeast rice supplements may not be as adverse as those of prescription statin drugs.
 Statin side effects may include mild headaches, heartburn and upset stomach.
 Adverse side effects may include muscle pain, stomach upset, liver damage, liver inflammation, or increased blood sugar for those with type 2 diabetes.
-As with any statin, red yeast rice may cause muscle pain and weakness; however, research indicates less than 10% of people experience these side effects when taking red yeast rice.
+As with any statin, red yeast rice may cause muscle pain and weakness; however, research indicates that less than 10% of people experience these side effects when taking red yeast rice.

 100 mg CoQ10 Ubiquinol Supplement